qingkaikong/blog/data_science_20_questions/README.md

 	![image](https://upload.wikimedia.org/wikipedia/commons/3/36/ROC_space-2.png "ROC curve")

 	We can see the Precision-Recall curve and the ROC curve are closely related with each other, but the key differences between them are lie on what your problem need.
-If your problem have an inbalanced dataset, that is you have a few of positive samples but a lot of negative samples (100 iron man, and 100000 spide man), and you are more care of finding the iron man out, then you should use Precision-Recall curve.
+If your problem have an inbalanced dataset, that is you have a few of positive samples but a lot of negative samples (100 iron man, and 100000 spider man), and you are more care of finding the iron man out, then you should use Precision-Recall curve.
 Otherwise, you can use ROC curve.
 See a nice discussion on Quora [here](https://www.quora.com/What-is-the-difference-between-a-ROC-curve-and-a-precision-recall-curve-When-should-I-use-each).

 	For more details, there is a very nice paper [The Relationship Between Precision-Recall and ROC Curves](http://pages.cs.wisc.edu/~jdavis/davisgoadrichcamera2.pdf).